ChrappaCode/ChrappaCode/README.md

 - 👋 Hi, I’m @ChrappaCode
-- 👀 I’m interested in being interested in
+- 👀 I’m interested in webpages
-- 🌱 I’m currently learning OOP
+- 🌱 I’m currently learning OOP and CSS
-- 💞️ I’m looking to collaborate on umint cviko
+- 💞️ I’m looking to collaborate on League games
 - 📫 How to reach me "dc" #0485

 <!---